janstrohschein/KOARCH/Use_Cases/other/Social_Media_Emotion_Detection/readme.md

 <img src="./docs/workflow.jpg" width="800px">

 # Preparation

-The implementation consists of several Docker containers.
-Please follow the instructions on [Docker Docs](https://docs.docker.com/install/) to install Docker for your platform.
+The implementation consists of several Docker containers, so please install Docker and docker-compose.
+Instructions can be found [here](https://github.com/janstrohschein/KOARCH/tree/master/Big_Data_Platform/Docker).
 It is also required to create a Twitter developer account at [Twitter Dev Website](https://developer.twitter.com/en/apply-for-access) and enter the credentials in "./src/configurations/twitter.ini".
-Afterwards open a console and complete the following steps:
+Afterwards open a console and execute the following commands:

 - Create Docker Network